 ASPH represents the 28 schools of public health which constitute a primary source of comprehensively trained public health professionals and specialists in short supply to serve the federal government, the 50 states and the private sector.
 ATPM is the national professional association dedicated to advancing individual and community health promotion and disease prevention in the education of physicians and other health professionals.
-According to the Pew health professionals.
-According to D-HHS, there are "significant shortages" of professional and academic faculty in the public health fields of epidemiology, biostatistics, environmental and occupational health, public health, public health, nursing, and preventive medicine.
+According to the Pew health professions commission, managed care will increase the need for public health professionals.
+According to D-HHS, there are "significant shortages" of professional and academic faculty in the public health fields of epidemiology, biostatistics, environmental and occupational health, public health nursing, and preventive medicine.